whyrusleeping/gx/README.md

 gx is a packaging tool built around the distributed, content addressed filesystem [IPFS](//github.com/ipfs/ipfs).
 It aims to be flexible, powerful and simple.

 gx is **Alpha Quality**.
-It's not perfect yet, but it's proven dependable enough for managing dependencies in [go-ipfs](https://github.com/ipfs/go-ipfs/) and ready for pioneering developers and early users to try out and explore.
+While not perfect yet, it is reliable enough to manage dependencies in [go-ipfs](https://github.com/ipfs/go-ipfs/) and ready for use by developers of all skill levels.

 ## Table of Contents
 - [Background](#background)